 A ‘Dancing With the Stars’ alum escaped Ukraine.
-Wracked by survivor’s guilt, he says he’s returning to Europe.
+Racked by survivor’s guilt, he says he’s returning to Europe.

 Like Chmerkovskiy, many people experience survivor’s guilt after enduring life-threatening situations in which others may have died, according to Psychology Today.
 It’s commonly seen in Holocaust survivors, war veterans and those who’ve lived through airplane crashes and natural disasters.

-In her Psychology Today article “The Moral Logic of Survivor Guilt,” ethicist Nancy Sherman focused on soldiers returning home from the battlefield but acknowledged the affliction applied to others who’d survived life-or-death trauma.
+In her Psychology Today article “The Moral Logic of Survivor Guilt,” ethicist Nancy Sherman focused on soldiers returning home from the battlefield but acknowledged that the affliction applied to others who had survived life-or-death trauma.

 “In war, standing here rather than there can save your life but cost a buddy his.
 It’s flukish luck, but you feel responsible.
 The guilt begins an endless loop of counterfactuals — thoughts that you could have or should have done otherwise, though, in fact, you did nothing wrong,” she wrote.